Douche1bag/PawyMeal/README.md

 ## 📋 Project Description

-Pawy Meals is a pet nutrition management platform that connects pet owners with professional chefs to provide customized meal plans for pets.
-The system supports multiple user roles including customers, chefs, administrators, and delivery drivers.
+Pawy Meals is a home cooked meal for our lovely furry friends.
+This plat form able to let customer make the meal order for each pet.
+Admin and cook are able to use this platform to organized meal and order.

 ### 🎯 Key Features

-- **Multi-Role Authentication**: Customer, Chef, Admin, and Delivery Driver roles
+- **Multi-Role Authentication**: Customer, Chef, Admin
 - **Pet Profile Management**: Detailed pet profiles with dietary requirements and health information
 - **Custom Meal Planning**: Nutritionally balanced meals tailored to individual pets
-- **Order Management**: Complete order lifecycle from creation to delivery
+- **Order Management**: Complete order lifecycle
 - **Admin Dashboard**: Comprehensive management tools for administrators
 - **Chef Interface**: Tools for meal preparation and order management
 - **Delivery Tracking**: Real-time order status updates